NicoleMeinie/Regression/README.md

 ## Motivation

 Our solution will help Sendy improve customer communication and the reliability of its service.
-In addition, the solution will allow Sendy to realise cost savings by reducing the cost of doing business through improved resource management and planning for order scheduling.
+Moreover, the solution will allow Sendy to realise cost savings by minimising the cost of doing business through better resource management and planning for order scheduling.

 ## Approach
 - Exploratory Data Analysis